cov-lineages/pangolin/README.md

 Resources for interpreting the aLRT and UFbootstrap output can be found [here](http://www.iqtree.org/doc/Tutorial#assessing-branch-supports-with-single-branch-tests) and [here](http://www.iqtree.org/doc/Command-Reference).

+### Recall rate
+Of 9,843 GISAID sequences assigned lineages by hand (taking sequence, phylogeny and metadata into account), pangolin accurately assigns the lineage of 97.85% of those sequences.
+Of the sequences that were not recalled correctly, 74.5% had 0 bootstrap and 0 alrt.
+We're continuing to work to improve this recall rate, but recommend interpreting the pangolin output cautiously with due attention to the UFbootstrap and aLRT values.

 ### Authors

 Pangolin was created by [Áine O'Toole](https://aineotoole.co.uk/) and [JT McCrone](https://jtmccr1.github.io/).